 Then bring the thread over the top of the loops to the other side of the needle, and wrap it under from front to back, then over the front of your needle.
 You can add one more wrap if you'd like.
 This will make the tip of your popcorn lazy daisy stitch a bit more pointy.

 Pinch the loops together with your fingers.

-If you want your stitch to be a bit fluffier stitch it down so it’s a bit shorter, and if you want less fluff stitch the top down farther from the bottom.
+If you want your stitch to be a bit fluffier, stitch it down so it's a bit shorter, and if you want less fluff stitch the top down farther from the bottom.

-- Push needle through the top of your stitch from the front.
+If you’d like your popcorn lazy daisy stitch to stand up and be more 3-dimensional, push needle through the top of your stitch from the front.

 Have fun practicing this adorable 3d embroidery stitch and figure out whether using a tool or not works best for you.
 Once you get the hang of it you'll probably want to use it in a lot of your flower embroidery!